-Students make artworks that demonstrate a facility with artistic inquiry across several mediums or in a single medium, as well as demonstrate a well-developed studio practice.
-Their art works are brought to a high polish and are suitable for exhibition.
-Materials and modes of display are treated with expertise and fluency, and this is evidenced in final exhibitions as well as open studio events throughout the two-year program.
+Students make artworks that demonstrate a facility with artistic inquiry.
+Their artworks are brought to a high polish and are suitable for exhibition.
+Materials and modes of display are treated with expertise and fluency, and this is evidenced in final exhibitions as well as open studio events throughout their two-year program.
 Students demonstrate critical awareness of knowledge issues in the fine arts encompassing appropriate processes of inquiry and knowledge production.
 Students develop new knowledge and procedures that integrate knowledge from different fields using highly developed cognitive and creative skills and demonstrate intellectual independence.

-Students learn and use art historical and practice-based terminology to discuss their own work, the work of others, and to interpret, explain, and critique artworks.
-They can relate what they analyze to the wider discourse of visual arts in contemporary culture — regionally and globally.
+Students learn and use art historical and practice-based terminology to discuss their own work, the work of others, and to interpret and explain artworks.
+They can relate what they analyze to the wider discourse of visual arts in contemporary culture, regionally and globally.
 Students demonstrate capability in information gathering, documentation, investigation, analysis, interpretation, and evaluation of sources about artworks and practices.
-This is evidenced in written artist statements, presentations, informal talks about their works, and in their written reviews of other artworks.
+This is evidenced in written artist statements, informal talks about their works, and in their written reviews of other artworks.
 Students can analyse and reflect on sociocultural norms and relationships and act to build and transform them.